 6. How to find a journal where I can publish my work?

 You can do several things to find the right journal for your paper: Browse online databases for journal topics, check in which journals the key papers cited in your research are published, or check in which journals papers like yours are published.
+Check our post #91 to Find the right journal for your paper following these 8 steps.

 7. What topics and papers are journals interested in publishing?

 Journals serve a specific audience–often a niche group of the research field they are placed within.
 The papers that journals select for publication should provide a certain benefit to the readers in their niche.
 Thus, those papers that fit very well with the interests of the readership of the journal are preferred.
 Check the journals’ homepages for instructions regarding their readership.
+Also, have a look at our post #103 for How to find a paper topic.

 8. What makes a good paper?